gucosme/teravoz-client/README.md

 $ docker-compose up --build
 ```

-And it will do the heavy leafiting for you.
+And it will do all the heavy leafiting for you.

 With that you're able to hit http://localhost:3000 in your browser and see the calls and their status if there are any.